online-poker/poker-html-client/docs/README.md

 ## CSS classes which control blocks

-There following CSS classes which control UI
+The following CSS classes control the UI:

 - player-cards
 - on-hand